 Technology companies are busier than ever with more people working remote.

 A SOC report can complement your cybersecurity and application security efforts when it comes to mitigating risk with your third-party vendors.
 It won’t necessarily stop a cybersecurity attack, but you’ll have a better sense of your organization’s preparation.
 Read more in Consider Third-Party Relationships When Setting Up Controls for Risk.

 We’re Here to Help

-For more insight on how a SOC examination can help you establish trust with your internal controls, contact your Moss Adams professional.
+For more insight on how a SOC report can help you establish trust with your internal controls, contact your Moss Adams professional.
 You can also explore further information about the different kinds of SOC reports, what a SOC report can provide, and how SOC 2 compliance can affect your business operations.